redFrik/yetanotheroscmovieplayer/README.md

 notes
 --

+* because the files are loaded from disk (sd-card) when started there might be a small delay.  a preload command that enables fast triggering is on my TODO.
+* there is also a special rpi build for [Adafruit's PiTFT display](https://learn.adafruit.com/adafruit-pitft-3-dot-5-touch-screen-for-raspberry-pi?view=all). start it with `./yetanotheroscmovieplayer_rpitft`.
 * palindrome looping does not yet work in the raspberry pi version.
 * negative speed (backwards) does not yet work in the raspberry pi version.
-* use the rpitft version if you have a tft display like Adafruit's [PiTFT Plus](https://www.adafruit.com/products/2441)
 * also for the rpitft version to avoid flicker you will want to log out and exit the raspbian desktop before starting this app (via ssh or startup script).
-* on rpi to automatically start at boot type `sudo crontab -e` and add `@reboot /home/pi/Downloads/yetanotheroscmovieplayer-master/yetanotheroscmovieplayer_rpi` to the end.
+* on rpi to automatically start at boot type `sudo crontab -e` and add `@reboot /home/pi/yetanotheroscmovieplayer/yetanotheroscmovieplayer_rpi` to the end.
 * and to hide the blinking login cursor when automatically string type `sudo nano /boot/cmdline.txt` and add `vt.global_cursor_default=0` to the line.
+* if it does not start on rpi: make sure you have memory split in raspi-config set to something => 64.

 testcode
 --